EJ-Lan/AutoReserve/README.md

 * Implemented dependency injection throughout the codebase

 ## Lists
-* Switched all array in program into array list
+* Switched all arrays in program into array lists

 ## Streams
-* Shorted methods in the main class by using streams
+* Shortened methods in the main class by using streams

 ## Maven
 * Converted the project into a Maven project